Nigerian fighter jet strikes refugees, aid workers in Borno

 Story highlights

-- Doctors Without Borders says the "attack" killed 52 people, wounded 120 others
+- Doctors Without Borders says 52 people killed, 120 others wounded

 - Nigerian army says two soldiers died in operation targeting terror group Boko Haram

-(CNN)A Nigerian fighter jet misfired during an operation Tuesday, striking refugees at a camp in Borno state for the internally displaced, as well as aid workers with the International Committee of the Red Cross, according to Nigerian officials and the Red Cross.
+(CNN)A Nigerian fighter jet misfired during an operation Tuesday, striking refugees at a camp for the internally displaced as well as aid workers with the International Committee of the Red Cross, according to Nigerian officials and the Red Cross.

-Though the government has provided no official death toll, an aid organization said more than 50 people were killed.
+The Nigerian government provided no official death toll, but an aid organization said more than 50 people were killed at the camp in the northeastern state of Borno.

-The operation was targeting the terrorist organization, Boko Haram, according to the Nigerian army.
+The operation was targeting the terrorist group Boko Haram, according to the Nigerian army.

 Maj.
 Gen. Lucky Irabor, a Nigerian army commander, said during a news conference in Maiduguri that two soldiers died during the operation.